alphagov/govuk-design-guide/docs/components/emergency-banner.md

 howItWorks: 'The banner is black, red, or teal depending on the type of emergency.

-It will contain a heading, and optionally a short description and URL for more information.
+At minimum it will contain a heading, with the option to add a short description and a link to more information.

 The homepage will display a variation with larger text and more spacing.